Amina Bokhary controversy: Public

 Approximately 300 people protested outside the Legislative Council Building in Central on 8 August, while another 50, among them retired policemen, joined a Liberal Party-led march from Wan Chai to the Department of Justice building.
-In a telephone survey of 1,100 people conducted from 10–13 August by the Hong Kong Research Association, 91% responded that they felt the sentence was too light.
+In a telephone survey of 1,100 people conducted from 10 to 13 August by the Hong Kong Research Association, 91% responded that they felt the sentence was too light.
 Another survey of 1,007 people in the same period by the University of Hong Kong found that confidence in the judiciary had fallen; respondents' ratings on "fairness of the judicial system" fell to the lowest level since October 2004, while "rule of law" indicator and confidence in the "impartiality of the courts" also declined in the month.
 A Facebook page complaining about the sentence had attracted 42,500 participants by 4 August.
 Another Facebook group allegedly inciting Hong Kong residents to slap police officers was shut down by the site's administrators.
 Bokhary's lawyer Peter Duncan disputes that the widespread perception for Bokhary receiving a light sentence was due to her family's wealth and connections.

 Under public pressure, the Department of Justice (DoJ) stated on 4 August that they were considering an appeal against Bokhary's sentence.
 In particular, Secretary for Justice Wong Yan-lung described Yuen's sentence as "inadequate" and stated that he would initiate a review.
 In a press release on 11 August, the DoJ stated that they had filed the application for leave to review with the Court of Appeal two days earlier.